mahinikam16-pro/Header-File/README.md

 Program Analysis
 This project implements basic matrix operations—addition, subtraction, multiplication, and determinant—using C programming.
 Three files are used: matrix.h,  matrix.c, and main.c, which together make the program well-organized and modular.

-1.Purpose of the Program
+1. Purpose of the Program

-1. The main purpose of this program is to:
+1	The main purpose of this program is to:
-2. Take two 3×3 matrices from the user
+2	Take two 3×3 matrices from the user
-3. Perform addition, subtraction, multiplication
+3	Perform addition, subtraction, multiplication
-4. Find the determinant of each matrix
+4	Find the determinant of each matrix
-5. Display all results clearly
+5	Display all results clearly

 2. Structure of the Program